learning-zone/react-basics/next-basics.md

 ## Q. What are the differences between API Routes and Server Actions?

+The fundamental difference is that **API Routes** are traditional HTTP endpoints meant for any client to consume, while **Server Actions** are framework-integrated asynchronous functions designed specifically for secure client-to-server interactions without manual fetch calls.

 | | API Routes / Route Handlers | Server Actions |
 |---|---|---|
 | Invocation | HTTP request | Direct function call |